atbridge/uncmac900-alpha/Week 0 - Course Overview/Link to Accounting Processes.md

 6. Corporate finance and strategic planning
 7. Internal and external audit analytics
 8. Consulting and advisory for modernizing analytics of firms
+9. Allowance for Doubtful Accounts and other Forward Looking Accounting Practices